 If your kids are at all interested in a military career then this is an inspiring and impressive place to visit.

 This heated outdoor pool outside Dartmouth Academy is the perfect place to enjoy an alfresco dip in the summer.
-It is open from July to September.
+It is usually open from April to September.

 Find other outdoor swimming pools and splash parks in Devon.